 If you are going to drink alcohol and want to combat your motion sickness without risking sedation or Dramamine overdose, some alternative methods you can try include:4,8

-- Changing your position: This could mean driving the car instead of riding in it, moving from the back seat to the front, or picking a window seat in a plane.
+- Changing your position: This could mean riding in the front instead of the back, or picking a window seat in a plane.

 - Keep your head firmly against the back of your seat.